-Figure \ref{fig:rmax_perf_more} shows the effect of increasing $R_{max}$ which is similar to increasing the number of targets.
-This is due to the fact that increasing $R_{max}$ increases the area covered by each CPF.
-This of course leads to increasing the number of regions to be considered in the approximation algorithm and the number of CPFs that a sample point can belong to in the sampling approaches.
-On the other hand, changing the value of AOV, shown in Figure~\ref{fig:fov_perf}, does not affect the processing time as it does not increase the number of CPFs to be considered per sample point or the number of regions that satisfy the three constraints.
-However, it increases the number of targets that can be viewed by each step of sweeping which reduces the number of cameras needed for coverage.
+Figure \ref{fig:rmax_perf_more} shows the effect of increasing $R_{max}$ which increases the area covered by each CPF.
+Having larger CPFs increases the number of regions to be considered in the approximation algorithm and the number of CPFs that a sample point can belong to in the sampling approaches.
+On the other hand, changing the value of the AOV, shown in Figure~\ref{fig:fov_perf}, does not impact the processing time by much as it does not increase the area of the CPF considerably.
+However, it increases the number of targets included at each step of sweeping which reduces the number of cameras needed for coverage.

-Based on simulation results, BCPF sampling is the method of choice for a wide range of scenarios as it combines time and resource efficiency especially at high number of targets.
+Based on our simulation results, BCPF sampling is the method of choice for a wide range of scenarios as it combines time and resource efficiency especially for large numbers of targets.